Patriots fall to 0-2 following loss to Dolphins, 24-17

 New England marched right down the field and closed to 24-17 on Rhamondre Stevenson’s 2-yard touchdown run, capping a nine-play, 75-yard drive.

-Miami had the ball on its own 30 when Tagovailoa missed on a pass to Jaylen Waddle.
-But Marte Mapu was called for unnecessary roughness, giving the Dolphins a first down near midfield.
+Miami had the ball on its own 30 when Tagovailoa missed on a pass to Waddle.
+But Mapu was called for unnecessary roughness, giving the Dolphins a first down near midfield.

 The Dolphins had a chance to extend their lead with a 55-yard field goal attempt by Jason Sanders, but it missed wide left.